amarmer/Class-Quasi-Template/README.md

 }
 ```

-`class quasi-template` doesn't seem to be useful, except probably one case - when it is used with lambda function:
+`class quasi-template` doesn't seem to be useful, except probably in one case - when it is used with lambda function:

 ```C++
 void Foo() {